mags337/supermarket_customer_simulation_markov_chain/README.md

 # supermarket_customer_simulation_markov_chain

- writing a program that simulates customer behaviour in a supermarket.
+A Markov Chain Monte Carlo simulation, modeling the dynamic customer behaviour in a supermarket.
+The model considers transition probabilities between different customer states, such as browsing, selecting products, queuing, purchasing, and exiting.